yuczhou/vlsi_timing_analyzer/README.md

 Go to the root directory and run this.
 A delay file with user defined name would be generated.
 It contains the worst case delay corresponding to each unit wire resistance/capacitance setting.

 Update on 04/13/2015:
-To consider CNT fabrication variations, uniformly distributed random adjustments to unit resistance and capacitance is implemented.
+To consider carbon nanotube (CNT) fabrication variations on the CNT wire length, uniformly distributed random adjustments to wire length is implemented.
 Random numbers corresponding to X and Y coordinate is saved in the user specified file.
 This feature is turned off by default.
 To turn it on, change `TEST_MODE` to be `False` in `timer/settings.py`

 ```bash